JWhite212/Portfolio-Website/README.md

 # Portfolio Website

 This project is a professional interactive portfolio to showcase my skills, experience, and projects to potential employers, clients, or collaborators.
 Acting as a centralized hub where visitors can learn more about me and my work.
+It now features recent highlights like **Snackless**, a cross-platform Flutter app demonstrating my mobile development expertise.

 ## Tech Stack

 To bring this dynamic portfolio to life, I've utilized a cutting-edge tech stack:

 * React: I've leveraged React's component-based architecture to ensure a smooth and seamless user experience.